mshangle1/watchmen/WATCHMEN_STEPS.md

        "env" has to be provided on config.properties or as a runtime variable,
 ---

-- **I provide my token "token" as a Bearer token on Authorization header**
+- **I provide token "token" as a Bearer token on Authorization header**
     - Resolve placeholdersBearer for token and add "Bearer" followed by a space and token as Authorization header

     - Examples:

-                I provide my token "1234567890" as a Bearer token on Authorization header I provide my token "{{alerts_access_token}}" as a Bearer token on Authorization header I provide my token "<access_token>" as a Bearer token on Authorization header
+                I provide token "1234567890" as a Bearer token on Authorization header I provide token "{{alerts_access_token}}" as a Bearer token on Authorization header I provide token "<access_token>" as a Bearer token on Authorization header

     "alerts_access_token" has to be provided on config.properties or as a runtime variable,